KenjiEndo15/HacknShare/content/posts/caution-during-cybersecurity-engagements.md

 In cybersecurity engagements, there are occasions when attack techniques may leave traces within a client’s infrastructure or, in more concerning cases, involve the use of malicious, backdoored tools.

-This post provides brief examples that responsible professionals should be aware of to ensure they exercise proper caution after the engagement.
+This post provides brief examples that responsible professionals should be aware of to ensure they exercise proper caution during and after the engagement.

 ---